kapil27/red-hat-ai-examples/examples/knowledge-tuning/03_Knowledge_Generation/03_Knowledge_Generation_README.md

 ## Knowledge generation and expanding seed dataset into Q&A

-This module expands the curated seed examples produced in the previous step into a larger set of Q&A pairs by using a Large Language Model (LLM) and local utilities.
+This module expands the curated seed examples produced in the previous step into a larger set of Q&A pairs by using a Large Language Model (LLM) teacher model and local utilities.

 ![Knowledge Generation Flow Diagram](../../../assets/usecase/knowledge-tuning/Knowledge%20Genertaion.png)

 ### Prerequisites

 - You completed the steps in [Module 2: Data Processing](../02_Data_Processing/02_Data_Processing_README.md).

-- You have access to an LLM endpoint.

 - Verify that the following environment variables are set in the [.env.example](./.env.example) file:
   - `TEACHER_MODEL_API_KEY` — The LLM API key.